Vikramjit Singh Sahney

-Mr. Sahney has dedicated himself towards creating a humane & equitable society through his NGO- Sun Foundation.
+Mr. Sahney was completely dedicated in creating a humane & equitable society through his NGO- Sun Foundation.
 Sun Foundation has set up a World Class Skill Centre in New Delhi and Amritsar.
-These multi skilling centres with international standards, imparts World Class Skill courses for Indian/ global needs supported by Industry.
+These multi skilling centers with international standards, imparts World Class Skill courses for Indian/ global needs supported by Industry.
 The Centre has the capacity of training approximately 2000 students per year.
-We endeavour to position the successfully certified students for 100% placement opportunity.

-Mr Sahney launched selfless service during covid pandemic by donating Artificial Intelligence enable Corona Mobile Testing Clinic and Life Ambulance in Delhi-NCR and state of Punjab.
+Sahney launched selfless service during covid pandemic by donating Artificial Intelligence enable Corona Mobile Testing Clinic and Life Ambulance in Delhi-NCR and state of Punjab.
 He donated a PSA Oxygen plant to GMERS Hospital, Gandhinagar and lifesaving ECMO Machine to Bala Sahib Hospital and organized langar for one lakh people every day.
 He also donated 2000 oxygen cylinders on SOS basis for rural areas of Punjab and donated 1000 oxygen concentrators free of charge in Delhi, Punjab, various Gurdwaras, Golden Temple - Amritsar and various Red Cross Societies.

-Mr. Sahney evacuated over 500 Afghan Hindus and Sikhs by sending 3 chartered flights and rehabilitating them under programme “My Family, My Responsibility” by bearing their monthly household expenses, free Medical and Health Insurance, education and skilling of their children.
+Sahney evacuated over 500 Afghan Hindus and Sikhs by sending 3 chartered flights and rehabilitating them under programme “My Family, My Responsibility” by bearing their monthly household expenses, free Medical and Health Insurance, education and skilling of their children.

 The projects of Sun Foundation duly recognized by NSDC include Surya Kiran - free vocational and skill development training to underprivileged women and girls; Beti Bachao Beti Padhao Campaign to raise strong concern about exacerbating sex discrimination and female feticide through awareness campaigns and Public interest messages; Running Govt.
 Drug Rehabilitation centers in Amritsar, Taran Taran & Jalandhar; Taare Zameen Par - free skill development centers for disabled needy youth; Angels of Sun -: scholarship to underprivileged children; adopted Shivkarwadi & SuvidhaChawl in Mumbai under Swachh Bharat Abhiyan; extending aid to Children of poor widows, war victims, families of farmers who committed suicide in Vidharbha as also national disasters like tsunami; Sikh Heritage Multimedia Museum at Gurdwara Bangla Sahib, highlighting the life of Sikh Gurus and key tenets of Sikhism through Paintings, Murals, Translites, audio/video and several others projects.